3RD CAVALRY GROUP (MECHANIZED)

 "he was left behind for dead by his platoon, but he came to later that night and wondered around all night and found his platoon the next morning.
 He didn't remember doing that and they told him it was a miracle they found him.
 He eventually passed through five Army hospitals before he was discharged at Camp Pickett, Virginia."

 James F. Thomas, Jr. passed away in 1961 reportedly due to a blood clot in his heart while working at the Y-12 plant at Oak Ridge, Tennessee.
 He was making precision parts for nuclear weapons for the U.S. Government at the height of the Cold War.
-His family members believe the shrapnel which he still carried in his body from his wounding at Riol, Germany may have contributed too if not actually caused his death sixteen years later.
+His family members believe his wound from the fighting at Riol contributed too, if not actually caused, his death sixteen years later.

 BACK TO 245TH ENGINEER COMBAT BATTALION IN WWII